-• The eye contact.
+- The eye contact.

-• The nodding.
+- The nodding.

-• The well timed mm hmm.
+- The well timed “mm hmm”.

-• The slight lean forward to show you are engaged.
+- The slight lean forward to show you are engaged.

-These cues matter but they are only part of the story.
 Active listening is not just what we see, it is also what we sense.

-• What is said.
+- What is said.

-• What is implied.
+- What is implied.

-• What is missing.
+- What is missing.

-Many of us feel it, a change in tone, a heaviness behind a sentence or a flicker of discomfort.
+And sometimes what is missing tells us the most.
+You feel a change in tone, a heaviness behind a sentence or a flicker of discomfort.
 These invisible cues often carry as much meaning as the words themselves.
 That quiet inner signal that something is off even when we cannot explain why.

 We have all had moments where we later thought – I knew it!
 We have all ignored a feeling because we could not prove it.